Quick & Easy Yoga Poses for Back Pain Relief

 - Take a nice big deep breath and then exhale twisting the other way.
 Do five to six deep breaths again before repeating the twists on both sides for a total of three to five times or however many you like.

-Done daily, these simple yoga poses can help you to feel back pain relief from the start of your day.
-If you're adventurous, take your yoga mat to work and do these quick yoga poses on the job for effective pain relief throughout the day.
+Done daily, these simple yoga poses can help provide back pain relief from the start of your day.